juxhouse/bela-resources/POC.md

 # BELA Proof-of-Concept (POC)

-To run a BELA instance locally, you can follow these steps.
+To run a BELA instance locally, to try it out, you can follow these steps.

-## Start the BELA backend
+## 1. Start the BELA backend

 ```
 docker run -p 8081:8081 --pull=always -e POC_TOKEN={TOKEN} juxhouse/bela-backend